 Abe’s new image was to be articulated and forged by professional political cosmeticians (spin doctors).

-To careful observers of what was going on in Japanese politics at the end of 2012, to those familiar with this whole game, Shinzō Abe and his palanquin bearers had evidently come to the following points of common understanding: No more “Cabinet of friends” (coterie of insiders that Abe had placed in his Cabinet) formed from his first term in 2006 to 2007.
+To careful observers of what was going on in Japanese politics at the end of 2012, to those familiar with this whole game, Shinzo Abe and his palanquin bearers had evidently come to the following points of common understanding: No more “cabinet of friends” (coterie of insiders that Abe had placed in his cabinet) formed from his first term in 2006 to 2007.

 Abe’s new image was to be articulated and forged by professional political cosmeticians (spin doctors).
 He just had to strike a pose and talk less.